 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), also known as multiorgan hypersensitivity, has occurred with carbamazepine.
-Some of these events have been fatal or life-threatening.
-DRESS typically, although not exclusively, presents with fever, rash, lymphadenopathy, and/or facial swelling, in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
+Some of these events have been fatal or lifethreatening.
+DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy, in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis, or myositis sometimes resembling an acute viral infection.
 Eosinophilia is often present.
 This disorder is variable in its expression, and other organ systems not noted here may be involved.
 It is important to note that early manifestations of hypersensitivity (e.g., fever, lymphadenopathy) may be present even though rash is not evident.
 If such signs or symptoms are present, the patient should be evaluated immediately.
 Carbamazepine should be discontinued if an alternative etiology for the signs or symptoms cannot be established.